aeternity/tutorials/sophia-token-exchange-contract-1.md

 # TUTORIAL: Simple Fungible Token Exchange Smart Contract - Part 1
 ## Tutorial Overview
 This tutorial series will simultaneously teach you some of the needed skills when working with Fungible tokens and set you up for future tutorials on Crowdsales.
-The Exchange smart contract that we are going to go through, is both amazing example of how one uses Fungible tokens programmatically, and allows you to start specifying exchanging logic between different value systems (Tokens, AE, etc.)
+The Exchange smart contract that we are going to go through, is both an amazing example of how one uses Fungible tokens programmatically, and allows you to start specifying exchanging logic between different value systems (Tokens, AE, etc.)

 ## When would one want to apply similar exchange logic
 Here are some use cases of token exchange logic: